dustymabe/summit-2017-container-lab/labs/lab2/chapter2.md

 * Place rarely changing statements towards the top of the file.
 This allows the re-use of cached image layers when rebuilding.
 * Group statements into multi-line statements.
 This avoids layers that have files needed only for build.
 * Use `LABEL RUN` instruction to prescribe how the image is to be run.
-* Avoid running application as root user.
+* Avoid running application as root user where possible.
 * Use `VOLUME` instruction to create a host mount point for persistent storage.

-In the [next lab](https://github.com/dustymabe/summit-2017-container-lab/blob/master/labs/lab3/chapter3.md) we will fix these issues and break the application up into separate services.
+In the [next lab](../lab3/chapter3.md) we will fix these issues and break the application up into separate services.